 THE SEARCH FOR A GOOD HOMEMADE PANCAKE SYRUP

 I found a recipe for homemade maple syrup, cocked my head to the side and furrowed my brow thinking, “homemade maple syrup, what am I gonna do, grow a tree in my kitchen?
-I’d love a pop-up tree with a spout.”
+I’d love a pop-up tree with a spout!”
 Turns out it is sugar and maple flavoring.
 Bleh.
 My family is from New Hampshire, so I can’t do fake maple.
-But, this recipe gave me some ideas for what ingredients to start with.
+But, this recipe gave me some ideas for what ingredients to start with and build on.

 - 1/2 Cup Water

 - Add cornstarch to white sugar and mix together.
 Then add all ingredients to a large saucepan on medium heat and bring to a boil.

 - Once it begins to bubble, turn heat down to low and stir until all sugar is dissolved.

 - Serve hot off the stove, or let cool for a bit and it will thicken up even more.